northshorewc/ccr2018/ccr2018/docs/index.md

 ## Lead Information

 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
-North Shore Water Commission is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
+North Shore Water Commission and your water utility are responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 3 minutes before using water for drinking or cooking.
 If you are concerned about lead in your water, you may wish to have your water tested.
 Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at [http://www.epa.gov/safewater/lead](http://www.epa.gov/safewater/lead).

 The North Shore Health Department is another valuable resource.
 They can provide you with more information about the health effects of lead and how to test for lead in your home.
 Visit their website at [http://www.nshealthdept.org](http://www.nshealthdept.org) or call (414) 371-2980.